-Start by pressing your fingers together, standing them straight on the tips, and stiffening them.
-Practice this on the countertop first; when you're ready, place the dough ball on a well-floured countertop and flatten it slightly by pressing down on it with the palms of your hands.
+Start by pressing your fingers together, standing them straight on the tips and stiffening them.
+Practice this on the countertop first.
+When you're ready, place the dough ball on the well-floured countertop and flatten it slightly by pressing down with the palms of your hands.

 04 of 06

-Take the disc and lightly press dominant your hand flat on top of it.
+Take the disc and lightly press one hand flat on top of it.

 05 of 06

 Next, flop the disc back down onto the floured countertop.